kdgregory/log4j-aws-appenders/README.md

 Appenders for Log4J 1.x that write to various AWS services.

 This project started because I couldn't find an appender that would write to CloudWatch.
-That's not strictly true: I found one for Log4J 2.x, and of course there's the AWS Lambda Cloudwatch appender (and as it turned out, after starting this project I found one for 1.x).
-But, since an appender seemed like an easy weekend project, I decided that I'd reinvent a wheel.
-After thinking about it for a while, I decided that I could reinvent several wheels.
+That's not strictly true: I found several for Log4J 2.x, and of course there's the appender that AWS provides for Lambda.
+And then, after I started this project, I found an appender for 1.x.

+But, this seemed to be an easy weekend project, and I'd be able to get exactly what I wanted if I was willing to reinvent a wheel.
+After some thought, I expanded the idea: why not reinvent several wheels, and be able to write to multiple destinations?

+Here are the destinations I plan to support; they'll be checked when in development:

+  [x] CloudWatch Logs
+  [ ] Kinesis
+  [ ] SNS (I think there it might be interesting to create an "error watcher") [ ] S3 (as an alternative to an external "logfile mover")

 ## Usage